ContextLab/CDL-tutorials/packages/README.md

 # CDL python package tutorial
 This tutorial shows how to create a CDL-approved python package, organize the code, write examples, tutorials, documentation and tests.

+__NOTE:__ Use Python 3.5+ unless you have a very compelling reason to use Python 2.7.
+Because Python 2.7 support for some of the critical tools we rely on (e.g. Pandas, Numpy) is being phased out, the lab can no longer officially support any Python 2.7 tools or setups.
+The preferred approach is to make sure your package is compatible with Python 3.5+ (i.e. 3.5 and any stable releases subsequent to 3.5).

 # Table of contents
 - [Getting started](#getting-started)
 - [Basic structure](#basic-structure-of-a-project)